cisco/cisco-network-node-utils/CONTRIBUTING.md

 ## Making Changes

 * Fork and clone the repository
   * Run the `bin/git/update-hooks` script to install our recommended Git hooks into your local repository.
+(Note: some of the hooks require additional tools, such as the `rubocop` ruby gem, be installed and available in your `$PATH`.)
   * Pull a branch under the "develop" branch for your changes.
   * Follow all guidelines documented in [README-develop-node_utils-APIs](docs/README-develop-node-utils-APIs.md)
   * Make changes in your branch.